lnug/community/ORGANISERS.md

 ## Maintainers
 We are here to answer any questions you have, however we are specifically focused on speakers, sponsorship or event space.

+If you are the owner of a task, please try and pair up on each task in case your are sick, on holiday or just need a break!

 ##### Ian Crowther
 - Twitter: [@iancrowther](http://twitter.com/iancrowther)
 - GitHub: [@iancrowther](http://github.com/iancrowther)